Little Mount Shrine

-Status of the church

-Recently the church was elevated to the status of a Shrine.
-Now it is referred as "Shrine of Our Lady of Health."
-Masses are offered regularly (at 6:15 AM, 11:30 AM, and 6:00 PM during weekdays and 6:30 AM, 8:00 AM, 11:30 AM, and 5:00 PM during Sundays).
-During special occasions such as Christmas, masses are offered in two languages (Tamil and English).
-Every Sunday a mass is held in Korean at 10 am and an English mass at 6:30 pm.

 Other organizations of the church

 Our Lady of Health School

 This school was started with the purpose of providing education in English medium for the poor residents of the Little Mount parish.
 This school has only primary section and after fifth class students usually move on to other schools for continuing their education.

 Immaculate Conception convent

 The Immaculate Conception (IC) convent is located behind the church and near the entrance to Holy Land.

 Missionaries of Charity (Brothers) - Karunai Illam

 Karunai Illam provides a home for the destitute people who are differently disabled, both mentally and physically.
 It is run by brothers of Missionaries of Charity.
 Missionaries of Charity, Brothers was founded in 1963 by Mother Teresa to do work similar to the Sisters of Missionaries of Charity.

 Ozanam Health Center

 This health center was started at the initiative of Society of St. Vincent de Paul of Our Lady of Health Church.
 It was started at a time when common diseases were spreading among the poor people and doctors were difficult to find.
 It seeks to provide consultation and treatment to poor people for free or at nominal cost.